 Just to remind you, this Electric Sunsets sailing includes not just all food including breakfast, lunch and dinner at the inclusive restaurants (there are specialty dining options you can pay extra for) BUT you will also get a variety of AI drinks.
 This is selected beer, cider, spirits, house wine, soft drinks by the glass and a range of cocktails.
 And all the 90s fun, with the artists mentioned.
-Click on the below image below to take you to the Marella site for cruise & booking info.
+Click on the below ad to take you to the Marella Cruises site for cruise & booking info!

 Optional cruise extras

 There is an optional £10 per person per night upgrade if you prefer premium spirits & a wider range of cocktails than what is part of the basic AI package.
 The premium AI drinks deal also includes specialty coffee and a water bottle delivered into your cabin each day.